calebketterer/Calebs-Virtual-Compendium/README.md

 ## Snake

 <img width="432" height="723" alt="2" src="https://github.com/user-attachments/assets/8af618a1-13cd-4370-bc8b-edbf00fd5e90" />

-The classic game of Snake that everyone has seen many times before.
+A classic game of Snake with the following features:

 - Difficulty selection (Easy/Medium/Hard) that effects snake speed.
+- Buttons to change direction and WASD support.
 - A score that increases with each target consumed.
 - An interactable title in the header.